Sign In Start Free Trial

 Getting ready

-To complete this recipe, we will start from scratch regarding the Terraform configuration, which will be used to provision a Resource Group in Azure.
-This Resource Group will be named according to the following naming convention:
+To complete this recipe, we will start from scratch regarding the Terraform configuration, which will be used to provision a resource group in Azure.
+This resource group will be named according to the following naming convention:

 RG-<APP NAME>-<ENVIRONMENT>

-This name should be entirely in uppercase.
+The result of this transformation will return a name that should be entirely in uppercase.

-The source code for this recipe is available at https://github.com/PacktPublishing/Terraform-Cookbook/tree/master/CHAP02/fct.
+The source code for this recipe is available at https://github.com/PacktPublishing/Terraform-Cookbook-Second-Edition/tree/main/CHAP02/fct.

 How to do it…